• Skip to main content

 What Does a Migraine Feel Like

 Migraine pain is that throbbing on one side of the head that causes sensitivity to lights, sound, and nausea.
 Many migraine sufferers go through four stages: prodrome, aura, attack, and post-drome.
 Women are more likely to experience migraines more than men, due to hormonal fluctuations.
 Migraines affect approximately 28 million women in the United States.
-Estrogen medication may trigger migraines, so if you are on estrogen therapy, you may want to ask your doctor for alternatives.
+Estrogen medication may trigger migraines, so if you are on estrogen therapy, you may want to ask your family medicine provider for alternatives.

 Preventing an Attack

 Treatments for migraine pain often focus on the period before it becomes a full-blown attack.
 Medication such as Ibuprofen taken before the onset of a migraine can help prevent the need to just lie down in a dark room until the symptoms pass, which could take days.
 A migraine could last 24 to 72 hours.
 Healthy habits and lifestyle changes can help reduce the frequency of migraines in some people.
-Doctors recommend that you avoid skipping meals, which is a common migraine trigger, along with lack of sleep and high-stress levels.
+Family medicine providers recommend that you avoid skipping meals, which is a common migraine trigger, along with lack of sleep and high-stress levels.

 Alleviating the Pain